mozman/ezdxf/docs/source/dxfentities/dxfgfx.rst

     .. attribute:: DXFGraphic.dxf.lineweight

         Line weight in mm times 100 (e.g. 0.13mm = 13).
-Smallest line weight is 13 and biggest line weight is 200, values
-        outside this range prevents AutoCAD from loading the file. (requires DXF R2000)
+There are fixed valid lineweights which are accepted by AutoCAD, other values prevents AutoCAD from loading the DXF document, BricsCAD isn't that picky. (requires DXF R2000)

         Constants defined in :mod:`ezdxf.lldxf.const`